sungik-choi/gatsby-starter-apple/src/posts/blog/code-block.md

 ## Using Plugin

 This starter kit uses the code highlight plugin [gatsby-remark-vscode](https://github.com/andrewbranch/gatsby-remark-vscode).
 Please refer to the link for more detailed instructions.
-It's a great plugin 👍.
+It's a great plugin. 👍

 ## React JSX with line highlighting